Get checked – men

 - blood in a bowel motion

 The cause of prostate cancer is not known and there is no single, simple test to detect prostate cancer.
-Prostate cancer may be suspected by the feeling of the prostate during a digital rectal examination (DRE) by your doctor and by a blood test to see if your prostate specific antigen (PSA) is above normal levels for your age.
+Prostate cancer may be suspected if a blood test to check your prostate specific antigen (PSA) level is above normal levels for your age.

 If you have no symptoms and are thinking about having a PSA test, consider the risks and benefits.
 You need to balance the benefit of detecting a prostate cancer early against the risk that detection and treatment may not be necessary.
 Treatment may affect your lifestyle including sexual function, but may also save your life.